 Mathieu Kubik received his Bachelor and engineer's degree in applied maths from Ecole Polytechnique in Paris in 2020, and joined IEOR in september 2020.

-Madhu is a first year Ph.D student in the IEOR Department.
+Madhu has been a Ph.D student in the IEOR Department since September 2020.
 Previously, she received her bachelors degree from Princeton in 2020, majoring in Operations Research and Financial Engineering and obtaining a certificate in Statistics and Machine Learning.
-She is interested in algorithms for Sequential Decision Making under Uncertainty.
+She is interested in algorithms for Causal Inference and Reinforcement Learning.

 Luc is a 2nd year PhD student at the IEOR Department.
 He graduated in 2018 from Ecole Polytechnique (Paris, France) with a major in Applied Mathematics.
 Luc's interests include applied probability, stochastic control and interacting particle systems.
 He is currently working with Prof. Daniel Lacker on the theory mean field games and graph-based interaction systems.

 Lingyi Zhang is currently a third year PhD student in Operations Research at Columbia.
 Prior to joining Columbia, she received her B.A. degree in mathematics, economics, and applied mathematics and statistics from Johns Hopkins University.
 She is currently working with Professor Yuri Faenza on combinatorial optimization.